 - Distraction As music demands their attention, it acts as a distraction while also helping them explore their emotions.
 It also keeps them focused and prevents their mind from wandering to negative thoughts or worries.

 - Mindfulness Music allows them to lose themselves in the moment as they enjoy the sounds they’re making or hearing.
 Through playing an instrument, they bring themselves into the here and now, and helps them to take a break from their anxieties.

 - Creative Self-Expression While simply listening to music can reduce stress, creating music has the added benefit of expression and involvement, which focuses attention.
 Active participation in playing music and music appreciation has been shown to increase self-esteem.

-Music can give children a way to express themselves, to unleash their creativity, to be inspired and uplifted, to relax, and to relieve stress and tension.
+Music can give children a way to express themselves, unleash their creativity, be inspired and uplifted, relax, and relieve stress and tension.

 - Spiritual – Hymns, chants, gospel, and other music associated with religion or faith